luciusssss/xkbqa-as-mrc/README.md

 ### Data Preparation
 1. MRC datasets for finetuning
 * SQuAD 1.1: Put SQuAD 1.1 in `data/external/squad` if you want to training the model from scratch.
-* Existing xMRC datasets: We combine the existing xMRC data for each langugae for finetuning.
+* Existing xMRC datasets: We aggregate the existing xMRC data in each language for finetuning.
 Download the zip from **[url]** and put the json files in `data/external/xmrc`.

 2. KB-to-text generation results
 We provide the processed subset of KBs and the results of KB-to-text Generation.